egmontmika/egmontmika.com/content/blog/your-valuable-life2.md

 Life's value is not defined by the highlights.

 Sunday worship services may leave the impression that living the Christian life is a series of elegant meetings.
 Jumping from celebration to celebration.
 Like a butterfly, from flower to flower.
 Looking for the next sensation, the next spiritual experience.
-With a smile on your face.
+With lots of smiles.

 Nothing could be more wrong than that.